sonic011gamer/edk2-exynos7885/README.md

 You want to take notes of 2 numbers, the first one being after the "interrupt-controller@", which in this case is 10100000, and the second one being after "reg = <reg 0x00 firstnum 0x1000 0x00" which in this case is 10102000.

-The final thing to look for is your bootloader framebuffer address, to find this do the following command while your device is in TWRP ```cat /proc/cmdline``` and look for "s3cfb.bootloaderfb=" or anything along the lines of that, as an example we will assume ```s3cfb.bootloaderfb=0xf1000000```, take note of the offset after the "=", which in this case is 0xf1000000.
+The final thing to look for is your bootloader framebuffer address, to find this do the following command while your device is in TWRP ```cat /proc/cmdline``` and look for "s3cfb.bootloaderfb=" or anything along the lines of that, as an example we will assume ```s3cfb.bootloaderfb=0xf1000000```, take note of the address after the "=", which in this case is 0xf1000000.

 Now you can proceed.